sbb-design-systems/sbb-angular/src/angular-public/captcha/captcha.md

-You can use captcha component as see below.
+You can use captcha component as seen below.

 ### What does captcha do?